cosmos/cosmos-sdk/docs/spec/store/interblock-cache.md

 }
 ```

-`CommitKVStoreCache` implements a `KVStore`: a write-through, cache that wraps a `CommitKVStore`.
+`CommitKVStoreCache` implements a `KVStore`: a write-through cache that wraps a `CommitKVStore`.
 This means that deletes and writes always happen to both the cache and the underlying `CommitKVStore`.
 Reads on the other hand first hit the internal cache.
 During a cache miss, the read is delegated to the underlying `CommitKVStore` and cached.

 ```typescript
 interface CommitKVStoreCache{